syntasso/workshop/installing-kratix/README.md

 1. ✅&nbsp;&nbsp;Registered the `worker` cluster with Kratix
 1. ✅&nbsp;&nbsp;Installed Flux on the `worker` cluster to continuously synchronise documents in MinIO to the `worker` cluster

+Next you will install your first Kratix Promise.
 <br />